Municipal Light Plant

 The Municipal Light Plant is a historic building in the Arena District of Downtown Columbus, Ohio.
 It was listed on the National Register of Historic Places in 2015.
 The structure includes an early 20th century Romanesque Revival building and a mid-20th century Art Deco addition.

+In 2022, the Municipal Light Plant won the Columbus Landmarks' James B. Recchie Design Award.